The first time I heard that there is no such thing as failure, only feedback; honestly, I wanted to brain the person who said it.

 At 16, I was expelled.
-Somehow, I manifested a self-fulfilling prophecy.
+Somehow, I manifested this self-fulfilling prophecy.

 But it was too late, and not long after, I was out on my ear.

-But you see, that wasn’t good enough, and I just kept on taking courses and always challenging ones.
-I had to prove that I could and was intelligent (I had a husband who called me stupid) and was not a FAILURE.
+But that wasn’t good enough, and I just kept taking hard courses.
+I had to prove that I could and was intelligent and was not a FAILURE.
+I had a husband who called me stupid, followed by a partner who called my MBA a means bugger all.

-In 2009 I took my last two major courses at the same time – ILM level 7 executive coaching and mentoring certificate and an NLP practitioners certificate – I passed – of course, I did because I loved what I was learning, had great feedback, and I worked hard… Now I was starting to feel fabulous.
+In 2009, I took my last two major courses at the same time – an ILM level 7 executive coaching and mentoring certificate and an NLP practitioners certificate – I passed – of course, I did because I loved what I was learning, had great feedback… Now, I was starting to feel fabulous.